-- 8.37 Paragraph 6.255 states that the aim of the SPPS in relation to tourism development is to manage the provision of sustainable and high quality tourism developments in appropriate locations within the built and natural environment. - 8.38 It goes to explain that acceptable tourist development in the countryside may include a new or extended holiday park that must be a high quality and sustainable form of tourism development.
+- 8.37 Paragraph 6.255 states that the aim of the SPPS in relation to tourism development is to manage the provision of sustainable and high quality tourism developments in appropriate locations within the built and natural environment. - 8.38 It goes on to explain that acceptable tourist development in the countryside may include a new or extended holiday park that must be a high quality and sustainable form of tourism development.
 It continues under paragraph 6.265 that a positive approach should be adopted in determining applications for tourism development so long as proposals are sustainable, are in accordance with the LDP, and will result in high quality forms of development.
 Important considerations will include whether the nature, scale and design of the specific proposal is appropriate to the site context.
-Paragraph 6.266 says that applications for tourism development will also be assessed in accordance with normal planning criteria such as access arrangements, design, environmental and amenity impacts so as to ensure high quality, safe and otherwise satisfactory forms of development.
+Paragraph 6.266 states that applications for tourism development will also be assessed in accordance with normal planning criteria such as access arrangements, design, environmental and amenity impacts so as to ensure high quality, safe and otherwise satisfactory forms of development.

-- 8.39 The proposal is located on part of the existing cycle network.
+- 8.39 The proposal is located adjacent to a section of the existing cycle network.
 There is no public transport along Ballymacrea Road, and the nearest train and bus stations are located within Portrush.
 The surface water drainage is acceptable as confirmed by Rivers Agency.
-The proposal has one way in and out and is designed in accordance with Appendix 4 and deters crime and promotes personal safety with all caravans orientated around a 'central core' within each group or cluster.
+The proposal has one point of entrance and egress and is designed in accordance with Appendix 4 of PPS 16.
+The proposed development is designed to deter crime and promotes personal safety with all caravans orientated around a 'central core' within each group or cluster.
 No public art has been proposed as part of the scheme. - 8.40 Having regard to the SPPS, these policies dealing with new or extended holiday parks in the countryside do not conflict with the retained policies within existing planning policy documents.
-Consequently, as set out under the considerations of the Northern Area Plan and PPS 16: Tourism, the proposal is consistent with the SPPS. - 8.41 This proposal is consistent with the policy criteria as stated in PPS16 TSM 6, and Appendix 4 and those applicable criteria in TSM7.
+Consequently, as set out under the considerations of the Northern Area Plan and PPS 16: Tourism, the proposal is consistent with the SPPS. - 8.41 This proposal is consistent with the policy criteria as stated in TSM 6 and Appendix 4 and those applicable criteria in TSM7 of PPS 16.
 The proposal is also consistent with the SPPS.